nimiq/nimiq-website/README.md

 ### Crawler Utility

-The `crawler.ts` utility located in `shared/utils/` is responsible for:
+The `crawler.ts` utility is responsible for:

 - Fetching all page and blog documents from Prismic
 - Generating URL paths for static site generation